dasch-swiss/daschland-scripts/README.md

 ## Project Structure

-- `daschland_data.xml` The XML file containing the data for the project.
+- `data_daschland.xml` The XML file containing the data for the project.
 - `daschland_ontology` The ontology folder containing the Excel files used to create the JSON ontology file.
 - `daschland.json` The JSON file containing the data model for the project.
 - `data` The folder containing the project data.